It’s time to learn how to portion control!

 What is the Correct Portion Size Part 1: Protein and Vegetables

-The above video was live-streamed to Nerd Fitness Prime members, as part of our NF Kitchen series.
+The above video is taken from Nerd Fitness Prime, as part of our NF Kitchen series.

 Here’s something that might seem counterintuitive: our #1 recommendation for portion control isn’t about limiting food.
 Instead, make sure you get a proper serving of protein and vegetables every time you sit down to eat.